WJJY-TV: History

 The next year and a half witnessed a litany of bounced paychecks and unpaid bills.
-The biggest problems, ironically, came from what was potentially WJJY's most important asset, the transmitter.
-Look Television was badly undercapitalized, and its owners did not anticipate the high electrical costs from running such a powerful transmitter.
+The biggest problems, came from what was potentially WJJY's most important asset, the transmitter.
+Look Television was undercapitalized, and its owners did not anticipate the high electrical costs from running such a powerful transmitter.
 The Western Illinois Power Cooperative shut off power to the transmitter on several occasions due to nonpayment, though WIPCO always restored the power each time to avoid responsibility for a 1,600-foot unlighted airplane hazard.

-By early 1971, ABC was giving serious thought to yanking its affiliation from WJJY.
+By early 1971, ABC was giving thought to yanking its affiliation from WJJY.
 The network's ratings in Quincy were lower than they were when it aired part-time on KHQA and WGEM.
 Many of the station's engineering staff had left the station in 1970 after going unpaid.
 Finally that spring, Look Television was placed into receivership, and WJJY signed off for the last time September 15, 1971, with almost no fanfare after an episode of The Dick Cavett Show.
-Quincy would not get another full-time ABC affiliate until 2007, when KHQA set up an ABC affiliate on its digital subchannel.
+Quincy would not get another full-time ABC affiliate until 2007, when KHQA set up an ABC affiliate on a digital subchannel.

 Look Television eventually agreed in principle to sell the tower to Convocom, a consortium of west-central Illinois educational institutions.
 Convocom planned to use the tower for WJPT, a PBS member station serving Springfield and Quincy.
 However, on March 26, 1978—while financing was still being put together—a severe ice storm coated the tower with thick sheets of ice.
 With the shifting weight of the antenna, the tower collapsed.
 It had been designed with the specifications of a lighter antenna, and was thus not properly engineered to sustain the extra weight.
 The same ice storm brought down WAND's tower, which was designed similarly to WJJY's tower.